How to vote

 You should take the ballot paper to the voting booth and mark with a "X" the candidate(s) you wish to vote for.
 Fold the ballot paper and deposit it in the ballot box.

 How to vote if you cannot get to Polling Station on Election Day

-If you are unable to go to your Polling Station on Election Day, you can apply to vote by post or proxy (a proxy is someone who votes on your behalf).
+If you are unable to go to your Polling Station on Election Day, you can apply to vote by post or proxy.